choutkamartin/google-drive/README.md

 # Google Drive API example

-This example shows, how to get data from Google Drive via their API.
+This example shows how to get data from Google Drive via their API.
 Generally, you want to use a service account to do this, assuming you don't want to let each person authorize via Google OAuth 2.0.
 When creating a service account, you will receive a JSON file with secrets, such as private keys.
 The example of the JSON is below:

 ```json
 {